2023 Solar Incentives Guide for East Windsor, CT - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a predetermined percentage of the cost of your solar system.

-Wondering how the ITC applies to your specific situation?
-Reach out to your local East Windsor solar panel installation expert to get more information.
+To best understand how the ITC might apply to you, reach out to your local East Windsor solar panel installer and request more information.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to speak with your local East Windsor solar panel installers directly.
+To fully understand how the new Clean Energy Credit applies to you, speak with your local East Windsor solar installation company.

 State & Local Solar Incentives

 Not all solar incentives are federal; rebates, tax credits and more might also be offered at the local or state level.
-These incentives may be provided by your county or municipality, or by the Connecticut government.
-Certain incentives are ongoing, while others are available for a limited time.
+These incentives — which may be given by the state of Connecticut, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in East Windsor